-Deaf, Hard of Hearing
+Deaf, Hard of Hearing, and Deaf-Blind Services

 They provide services to address hearing loss issues in the workplace, as well as guidance and counseling on how to cope with hearing loss.
 In addition, VR can provide interpreting services for job interviews and may provide employers and co-workers training on how to communicate with those who are Deaf.